samuelim01/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

+<div style="page-break-after: always;"></div>

 ### 4.3.
 Editing a guest

 Let's make adjustments to the details of a guest with the `guest edit` command.
 Suppose John Doe has responded to your invite and confirms that he will be attending your wedding.
-To reflect this, we'll update the `RSVP status` for John Doe to `Yes`.
+To reflect this, we'll update the RSVP status for John Doe to `yes`.

 Type the following command and press `Enter`: